 If you get in a car accident in a company car, you might have a claim for your injuries.
-Depending on the circumstances, you might have a workers’ compensation claim with your employer or a personal injury action against the at-fault driver.
+Depending on the circumstances, you might have a workers’ compensation claim with your employer or a Long Island personal injury attorney action against the at-fault driver.

 Workers’ Compensation Rules for Company Car Accidents

 In New York, employers buy insurance that can provide benefits for workers who get injured or sick while on the job.
 The Workers’ Compensation Board (WCB) administers the New York State workers’ compensation (WC) program.
 The WC program can give an injured or sick worker free access to medical care and cash benefits.